jmagman/flutter-wiki/Updating-Material-Design-Fonts-&-Icons.md

     1. Copy the current `RobotoCondensed_LICENSE.txt` file from `flutter/bin/cache/artifacts/material_fonts/RobotoCondensed_LICENSE.txt`.
  1. Generate the new codepoints list by following the instructions at https://goto.google.com/generate-codepoints (also Google-only, sorry).
     1. Copy that list into a new local file called `codepoints`.
+  1. Use git to clone https://github.com/google/fonts
 1. Create a `fonts.zip` file to upload to Google Storage:
     ```
     STAGING=/tmp/fonts_staging
     mkdir $STAGING